-While there is no official word from Microsoft regarding the Surface Pro 8, the company has seemingly submitted a patent showing an identical device with solar panels (seen below) integrated into the kickstand.
+But what can we expect from the Surface Pro 8 in 2021?
+Microsoft hasn’t offered any details just yet, but the company has seemingly submitted a patent showing an identical device with solar panels (seen below) integrated into the kickstand.
 A second patent shows a Surface Pro kickstand featuring a speaker.

 While the likelihood of these features arriving on the Surface Pro 8 is pretty low, it’s still rather interesting that Microsoft is exploring the idea of embedding new technology into the kickstand.

-It’s also likely that the Surface Pro 8 will see a processor update, especially with Intel’s Tiger Lake laptop chips expected to arrive shortly.
+It’s also likely that the Surface Pro 8 will see a processor update, especially with Intel’s Tiger Lake laptop chips recently launching.
 Although it’s not out of the question that Microsoft will use AMD’s Ryzen 4000 processors, especially after the rumours regarding the Surface Laptop 4.

 For more details on the Surface Pro 8, including our own wish list, keep scrolling down and make sure Trusted Reviews is bookmarked.